-But it turns out that the topic is riveting.
-This is a history of workers and families.
-It is also, as Francis Beckett noted, the story of kings and prime ministers, industrial moguls and trade union leaders, but talking of the Great and the Good is relevant only insofar as they changed the way the people lived.
+But the topic was riveting.
+This was a history of workers and families.
+It was also, as Francis Beckett noted, the story of kings and prime ministers, industrial moguls and trade union leaders.
+Talking of the Great and the Good was relevant only insofar as they changed the way the people lived.

 Juliet Gardiner explained her own method of historical analysis.
 She used interviews, diaries, letters and privately published memoirs, deposited in local archives.
 She wanted to explore how people did their shopping, decorated their homes, understood modernism, constructed their sexuality, suffered at the hands of authorities, roamed abroad for employment opportunities, embraced anti-Semitism, took their first paid holidays, were very attracted to fresh air, lidos, rambling and improved rights for women.

 Misery did not arrive, suddenly, with the Depression.
 The 20s were not a uninterrupted time of cocktail parties, charleston dances, glorious cruise ships and diamond-encrusted cigarette holders for everyone.